 Ericka’s interview portfolio includes conversations with Cathy Hughes, Andy Rooney, Fidel Castro, RZA, Earth Wind & Fire, Jay-Z, Common, Maxwell, Kenny Gamble, Lenny Kravitz, Quincy Jones, Nas and Damien Marley, among many others.
 She is the recipient of the Saul Zaentz fellowship with Johns Hopkins University, the Ruby Award, Deadline Club Journalism Award for Columbia University, New Jersey Newspapers award, and an award from the Society of Professional Journalists.

 She’s even dabbled in “acting” as an extra on The Wire after covering the show for five seasons.
-She lives in Baltimore, Md., and can be reached at email@example.com.
+She lives in Baltimore, MD., and can be reached at firstname.lastname@example.org.